-As of early 2021, the Foundation has grown to over 300 funds, increased assets to \$77 million, and annually provides over \$3 million in grant investments into the region.
+As of late 2023, the Foundation has grown to over 350 funds, increased assets to \$66 million, and annually provides over \$3 million in grant investments into the region.
 Through the generosity and giving stories of our donors, these investments are changing lives by providing support to nonprofit organizations and programs impacting health and wellness, the arts, education, youth activities, early childhood development, recreation, and much more.

 Community Giving Foundation investments are overseen by Wilmington Trust Investment Advisors, and our financial statements are independently audited by Maher Duessel accounting firm.
 If numbers are your thing, our bi-monthly dashboard is for you!
-Learn more about our financials, fund development, grantmaking, and more at csgiving.org/dashboard.
+Learn more about our financials, fund development, grantmaking, and more at csqiving org/dashboard (or scan the QR code).